ehmicky/autoserver/docs/events.md

 # Server information

-Each event payload comes with a `serverInfo` property, with the properties:
+Each event payload comes with a `serverinfo` property, with the properties:
   - `system` `{object}`:
      - `hostname` `{string}`
      - `osType` `{string}` - e.g. `'Linux'`